sharktacos/OpenColorIO-configs/docs/Substance.md

 # Substance Painter

 As of v7.4 Substance Painter supports OCIO.
 In the initial release OCIO roles are not supported so the file types need to be set manually when creating a new project ( file > new ), or in the Project Configuration.
+Below the proper settings are pictured.

 ![img](img/substance-ocio.jpg)